 White Oak: A Crazy-Versatile Wood

 One of several varieties of oak, the sapwood of white oak is a light, pinkish-yellow color.
 Its heartwood is far darker.
 White oak is an extremely hard hardwood, which makes it perfect for furniture, flooring, cabinetry, and shelving.
 White Oak is also naturally resistant to the elements and decay which makes it an excellent choice for kitchens, bathrooms, and outdoor applications.
 It stains beautifully and is full of character.
-It is a perfect choice for just about any space.
+It is a perfect choice for shelving in any space.
 There is a reason White Oak is consistently one of the most popular choices for our customers.

 Walnut: Seriously Beautiful Wood

 Walnut wood is seriously beautiful to look at.
 Walnut is another hardwood for which the sapwood is naturally light-colored.
 Walnut is generally steamed before supplying, which gives it that dark color most people are familiar with.
 This wood type takes glue really well, making it a great option for bonded pieces.
 Walnut is a gorgeous, dark-colored wood that will add a modern yet clean, natural look to any space.
-It is considered a medium hardwood, which means that it is easy to work with and can withstand regular use without worrying about common issues like dents, scratches, etc. Looking for a classy wood that will last a lifetime?
+It is considered a medium hardwood, which means that it is easy to work with and can withstand regular use without worrying about common issues like dents, scratches, etc. Looking for a classy wood shelving that will last a lifetime?
 Look no further than Walnut.

 Maple: The Versatile Yet Dependable Choice